SIPA Regional Specialization

 Effective Fall 2020, all verification for specializations will happen through the Stellic system.
 SIPA will provide more details directly to students.

-Please contact the Program Manager with any questions.
+Please contact the Associate Director with any questions.